Jonathan-Oliveira/Jonathan-Oliveira/README.md

 -->

-## I'm Jonathan.
+## I'm Jonathan Oliveira.

 ### 💻 &nbsp;About Me

-- 🌱 &nbsp; I’m currently learning Machine Learning.
+- 🌱 &nbsp; I’m currently learning Machine Learning and Django.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
 - 🎓 &nbsp; Studying Software Engineering at  <a href="http://www.unb.br">University of Brasilia</a>.